Follow the actions of the U.S. Army Corps of Engineers

 This picture is looking across Lake George at the Winter Street Bridge, the Power Plant building and Junction Falls Dam.

 In January 2022, the Utilities formally requested a Federal Interest Determination from the Army Corps.
 The first step was for the Utilites to agree to pay $325,000 as 50% of a feasibility study.
-Total cost of the project is estimated to cost $15,000,000.
+Total cost of the project was estimated at the time to cost $15,000,000.
+The Army Corps (i.e. YOU the tax payer) would put in $10,00,000 and the River Falls Municipal Utility rate payer (i.e. also YOU as the rate payer) would pay the remaining $5,000,000.
+(The 2025 price tag is now $15,000,000 Army Corps, $10,000,000 City of River Falls Municipal Rate payers.)

 From January 2022 through November 2022, the Army Corps did . . . whatever the Army Corps does . . . and put together three options for the Utilities to consider in the feasibility study.
 Army Corps’ Nathan Wallerstedt and Jill Bathke presented to the Utility Advisory Board and to the River Falls Common Council their plan alternatives.